 If you are looking for a fiber-rich alternative to nachos with tortilla chips, then these thin-sliced potatoes are going to become your new favorite side dish.
-When you add some shredded pork, they become an entire meal.
+When you add some chicken tinga or shredded Mexican beef, they become an entire meal.

 Key Ingredients For Irish Nachos